InagakiToshiyuki/demo.abci.ai-staging/en_how_to_use_yakkan.md

 <dl class="faq">
 <dt class="q">Is it possible for a Japanese person who lives in a foreign country and returns temporarily to Japan to use ABCI?</dt>
-<dd class="a">It is possible when he or she meets the requirements of Article 5 the ABCI Agreement
+<dd class="a">It is possible when he or she meets the requirements of Article 5 of the ABCI Agreement
 <div align="right"><span class="a_title">Category</span>1.Application <span class="a_title">Number</span>1-13</div>
 </dd>
 </dl>